teamNewDev/ob-shopping-app/README.md

-# Shopping App
+# Oja

-Shopping App is my solution to the Webdev Challenge.
+Oja is my solution to the Webdev Challenge.
 Prior to the challenge, I have dedicated hours to studying Web development technologies daily since February.
 Along the line, I got stuck in *tutorial hell* and I have been trying to break away from it for months now.
 For me, this is more than just a challenge.
 It is an opportunity for me to put to use everything I know (HTML, CSS, JavaScript, Bootstrap, Sass and Angular).

 ## Features